Does Hungary's Viktor Orban want to leave Europe? – DW – 12/28/2024

 Does Hungary's Viktor Orban want to leave Europe?December 28, 2024

-Six months on, it is fair to say that Orban has made the most of his EU Council presidency.
+But six months on, it's fair to say that Orban has made the most of the rotating presidency.

-On December 21, 2024, Orban addressed the EU during his traditional international end-of-year press conference, saying that "Brussels wants to turn Hungary into Magdeburg."
+On December 21, Orban lashed out at the EU's migration policies during his traditional international end-of-year press conference, saying that "Brussels wants to turn Hungary into Magdeburg" — a reference to the Christmas market attack a day earlier.

 The country holding the EU Council presidency is expected to promote good, harmonious collaboration between the EU member states and the EU institutions.
 It should ensure the continuity of the EU agenda and promote EU legislation.